 Development of Platform Technology

 To date, electron microscopy is still largely used akin to X-ray crystallography, that is on highly purified and static samples arrested e.g. by non-hydrolysable nucleotides.
 However, while more complicated to work with, dynamic samples often tell the more interesting (biological) story.
-Consequently, we are trying to advance methods to work with these samples, ranging from timed freezing aimed at trapping reaction intermediates to the use of liquid flow chambers that are shielded from the vacuum inside the microscope.
+Consequently, we are trying to advance methods to work with these samples, focussing on applying timed light pulses to the sample to then trap activated states by rapid vitrification.